sdslabs/sdslabs.github.com/_posts/2019/2019-06-20-rolling-out-your-own-game-engine.md

 # The Motivation behind making Rubeus

 We made Rubeus with an objective to help a beginner learn how games are made.
-Every 90s child who has been exposed to games at an early age has a dream to make video games someday or they at least have wanted to make a game at some point in time in the future.
+Every 90s child who has been exposed to games at an early age has a dream to make video games someday or they at least have wanted to make a game at some point of time in the future.

 We believe that one cannot understand something properly until they are able to explain it to a three-year-old.
 Brightly said by Einstein, it motivated us to have a try at making a game engine for satisfying the curiosity of not only us but also the beginner game developers out in the programming world.